openeggbert/mind-net/README.md

 - [ ] New table concept : title, disambiguation, note_id
 - [ ] New table source: type:book/web, title, author, year, page_number, url, map_id
 - [ ] New table idea: string title, string content, bool important, bool public
-- [ ] Tree view: via vis.js, clicking on node opens the node in a new tab
-- [ ] property.key, tag_type.title - length should be limited
 - [ ] BUG Update of boolean values in SQLite is not working.
 - [ ] BUG Action list sometimes fails - AND is missing in the generated SQL statement.
 - [ ] FEATURE User authorization via Validators
 - [ ] FEATURE Log logging in, registration, logout, password changes
-- [ ] IMPROVEMENT Refactor struct Configuration
 - [ ] IMPROVEMENT QueryParam - add filter(complex json filtering) and query (like '%_%')
 - [ ] TASK Check operator== implementations for all models
 - [ ] TASK Duplication in read_model and list_models - Both functions have nearly identical logic for reading data — consider refactoring into a shared utility.